| Virtues of Ramadhaan - I'itikaafI'ITIKAAF - SECLUSION IN THE MASJIDThe meaning of 'I'tikaaf' is to seclude oneself in the Mosque,

 imagine the great ecstacy with which that time in the grave will

+be spent.
 In Maraaiqul Falaah, the author writes that I'tikaaf, when properly

 and sincerely performed, is among the most virtuous deeds.
 One cannot